Trying to decide between Hvar or Korcula? Read on to see which Croatian island will best suit your holiday.

 Arriving in Hvar Town on the ferry, you are welcomed by the wide waterfront promenade lined with restaurants, shops and bars on one side and yachts on the other.
-Hvar Town’s centre is a grande piazza, lined with cafes and restaurants, with laneways off the main piazza having further restaurant and bar options.
+Hvar Town’s centre is focused on a grande piazza, lined with cafes and restaurants.
+For more options, there are laneways off the main piazza with more restaurant and bar.
 Accommodation is spread out throughout the old town, with many less expensive options found on the hillside overlooking the town.

-For our two night stay, we chose Apartment Iris, which took about 10 minutes of relatively steep uphill walking from the bus station (located just past the church along with a decent size shopping centre).
-For us this option was great as it was less expensive, had a kitchen and a balcony looking down at the town.
-The downside was that multiple trips back to the apartment was out of the question as the walk uphill was hot and tiring in the sun.
+For our two night stay, we chose Apartment Iris.
+It’s located about 10 minutes of relatively steep uphill walking from the bus station.
+The station is located just past the church (see pic below) along with a decent size shopping centre.
+This was a good option for us as the apartment was fairly cheap, had a kitchen and a balcony looking down at the town.
+The downside was that multiple trips back to the apartment was out of the question.
+In the midday sun, the the walk uphill was hot and tiring and not worth the trouble!
 The owner was lovely and picked us up and dropped us off at the bus station when we arrived.

 Bars and restaurants